teamosis/gethugothemes-documentation/content/guide.md

 ### Run Your Project

-1. Open the terminal in the `my-project/` folder.
+1. Open the terminal on the `my-project/` folder.
 1. Run `npm install` to install all the dependencies.
-If you don't have a `package.json` file, you can skip this step.
+If you don't have a `package.json` file, you can proceed to the next step.
 1. Then, run `npm run dev` to serve this theme on your localhost.
 If you don't have a `package.json` file, run `hugo server` instead.
 1. After successfully serving the theme, you will receive a localhost address.
 Open this address in your browser to see the theme.